(You Make Me Feel Like) A Natural Woman: Carole King version

-Carole King recorded "(You Make Me Feel Like) A Natural Woman" for her 1971 Tapestry album, a record that became one of the best-selling albums of all time.
-Her rendition is done in a stripped-down, slower-tempo arrangement as compared to the original, an arrangement that features only King's piano and Charles Larkey's bass.
-King's vocal makes no attempt to duplicate Franklin's power or style, instead singing in her own more conversational voice.
+Carole King recorded "(You Make Me Feel Like) A Natural Woman" for her 1971 album Tapestry, which later became one of the best-selling albums of all time.
+Her rendition adopts a slower, more minimal arrangement than Franklin's, centered on King's piano and Charles Larkey's bass.
+Instead of matching Franklin's vocal intensity, King delivers the song in a more conversational style.

-In a review of Tapestry at the time for Rolling Stone, critic Jon Landau praised the rendering of "Natural Woman" as one of the album's "pleasantest moments" and "an entirely fresh and original interpretation".
-A retrospective review for AllMusic comments that her recording of it for Tapestry "take[s] on added resonance when delivered in her own warm, compelling voice."
-Writing for Pitchfork, music journalist Jenn Pelly says that while King's version is not the definitive one, it does "carry the bespoke power of a woman reckoning with her history in song ...
-Of course King's 'Natural Woman' does not summon the heavens with the same earth-shattering force as the Queen of Soul's version ...
-But the grasping of King's 'you make me's and the fluttering of her 'feel's are charged with the force of a person attempting to turn herself inside out.
-In the voice of Aretha, 'Natural Woman' is glory.
-In the voice of King, it is, like all of Tapestry, an act of pure conviction."
+In a contemporary review for Rolling Stone, critic Jon Landau called King's version one of the album's "pleasantest moments" and "an entirely fresh and original interpretation".
+A retrospective review from AllMusic notes that the recording "take[s] on added resonance when delivered in her own warm, compelling voice".
+Writing for Pitchfork, Jenn Pelly argues that while Franklin's version remains the definitive one, King's carries "the bespoke power of a woman reckoning with her history in song", describing Franklin's as "glory" and King's as "an act of pure conviction".

-"A Natural Woman" was included in King's concert performances at the time, during which she sought to deflect comparisons to the original by suggesting that the audience listen to it in the frame of reference of the demo recording for Franklin that it had originally been.
+King also performed the song in concert during this period, often noting that audiences could consider her rendition in relation to the original demo recording she had created for Franklin.

 Mary J. Blige version

-American singer Mary J. Blige recorded a cover version of "(You Make Me Feel Like A) Natural Woman" for the New York Undercover TV series soundtrack (1995).
-Her version was produced by James Mtume and it reached number 23 on the UK Singles Chart and number 95 in the United States.
-It was later added to the international versions of her 1994 album, My Life.
-The music video was directed by Brett Ratner.
+American singer Mary J. Blige recorded a cover of "(You Make Me Feel Like A) Natural Woman" for the 1995 New York Undercover soundtrack.
+Produced by James Mtume, the single reached number 23 on the UK Singles Chart and number 95 in the United States.
+It was later included on international editions of her 1994 album My Life.
+The accompanying music video was directed by Brett Ratner.